EvanGreener/backyard-buddiez/README.md

 # Backyard Buddiez

 A bird tracking app/game for everyone!
+Made with Next.js and Supabase.

 ## ID birds
 Use an app like Merlin to identify a bird you've spotted, then enter the name of the bird you've IDd and the app will automatically add your sighting.
 The app will let you know if your Birdpedia gained a new entry!